fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/09_packages/02_work_with_several_files/README.md

 ### Container

 `src/container.js` should handle the available quantity of coffee and is responsible for allowing or not to serve a coffee, depending on the remaining quantity.
+It must export only the liters' quantity functions.

 ### Drinks